Electro-Voice RE20: Music

 The RE20 and its variations have been used for many purposes in music.
 On stage, the directional pattern helps prevent acoustic feedback, and the low-frequency fidelity makes the RE20 ideal for bass instruments such as kick drum, floor tom, bass guitar, larger saxophones and horns.
 The RE20 has also been used for electric guitar amps.
 The unmoving lower speaker in a Leslie cabinet may be picked up with an RE20; "Sweet Home Alabama" was recorded using this method.

 Producer Robert Margouleff specified the RE20 for Stevie Wonder's vocals through two album projects: Talking Book in 1972 and Innervisions in 1973.
 Margouleff said that the RE20 helped achieve a "close, intimate sound".
-As well, the distance from the grille to the element allowed Wonder to stay in contact with the microphone while singing, without overdriving the element.
+The distance from the grille to the element allowed Wonder to stay in contact with the microphone while singing, without overdriving the element.

 Joan Jett's "I Love Rock 'n' Roll" was miked up in 1981 by engineer Glen Kolotkin using an RE20 for her vocals and another for guitar amps.
 He removed the front head from the kick drum, placed a pillow inside, then aimed an RE20 at the inside of the drum shell.
 For Carlos Santana's 1999 Supernatural album, Kolotkin placed RE20s on the electric guitar cabinets, along with other microphones to be mixed in combination.
 He used an RE20 by itself for kick drum.
 Kolotkin said the RE20 is "great for rock & roll."

 In a 2010 vocal microphone shootout hosted by Sound on Sound magazine, the RE20 was judged the best for male rapper vocals, and it scored highly on other vocal types.
 Recording magazine agreed, noting that male voices benefited the most from the RE20.
 The large size and heavy mass of the RE20 prevent it from being used very often for live vocal performances on stage, but in the recording studio its size is not a problem.